Meet the ART-AI team and read about their research interests and backgrounds.

 Her research in child trafficking and modern slavery is a crosscutting social issue, relevant to policy areas of child protection, child migration, criminal justice, immigration, social policy and human rights.
 This research engages with how children experience contemporary childhood and adolescence in a globalised world and considers the cross-national contexts of separated children, migrating across borders.
 Her interests lie in qualitative child-focused research exploring children’s worlds, child protection and children’s rights.

-Olga is a Lecturer (Assistant Professor) in Artificial Intelligence at University of Bath, UK.
+Olga is a Lecturer (Assistant Professor) in Artificial Intelligence at the University of Bath.